Filtrations and Buildings: Introduction

-A different tannakian formalism for Bruhat-Tits buildings had already been proposed by Haines and Wilson \cite{Wi10}, with alcoves and their parahorics playing the leading role.
-It is closely related to ours: their Moy-Prasad filtrations are the lattice chains of closed balls of our norms.
-We owe them the essential shape of our formalism, if not the very idea that such a formalism was indeed possible: we were first naively looking for a base-point free description of the Bruhat-Tits buildings.
+In Wilson's Tannakian formalism for Bruhat-Tits buildings \cite{Wi10}, alcoves and their parahorics played the leading role.
+His Moy-Prasad filtrations are the lattice chains of closed balls of our norms.
+We owe to his work the essential shape of our formalism, if not the very idea that such a formalism was indeed possible: we were first naively looking for a base-point free description of the Bruhat-Tits buildings.
+His point of view is more adapted to the study of the simplicial structure of these buildings, but only covers split groups over discrete valuation rings.
+Our approach covers unramified groups over fields equipped with a Henselian absolute value.
+It lacks an intrinsic description of $(1)$ the equivalence relation on $\mathbf{F}(G_{K})$ defined by $\mathcal{F}\sim\mathcal{F}'\iff\circ_{G}+\mathcal{F}=\circ_{G}+\mathcal{F}'$, and of $(2)$ the image $\mathbf{B}(\omega_{G}^{\circ},K)=\alpha_{G}+\mathbf{F}(G_{K})$ of $\boldsymbol{\alpha}$ in the larger space of all $K$-norms on the fiber functor $\omega_{G}^{\circ}$. \nomenclature[e]{$e$}{$2.71828182846...$}\nomenclature[pi]{$\pi$}{$3.14159265359...$}

+Finally, we would like to mention that some of our results should extend to more general fiber functors, using the Schäppi/Lurie generalization of Deligne's theorem as mentioned in the previous footnote.